|1||Working with multiple industry-leading partners on multi-million dollar deals|

 Shark Wheel is able to pay the same price per wheel as any other wheel company.
 There is no price penalty or time penalty for any company choosing to use Shark Wheel products.
 For a company to violate Shark Wheel’s patents and produce Shark Wheels in mass production successfully would be a massive undertaking (not to mention lawsuits) that would prevent any copycat manufacturers.

-Shark Wheel has issued patents in the United States, the European Union and China.
+Shark Wheel has multiple issued patents in the United States, the European Union and China.
 Shark Wheel is patent pending with multiple other applications in process as well.
 Investment funds will be used to continue to strengthen the patent portfolio.

 Skinny Footprint / Wide Profile